Foxnolds/MBProgressHUD-OSX/README.md

-# MBProgressHUD
+# MBProgressHUD-OSX

 A fork and conversion of Matej Bukovinski's MBProgressHUD for iOS to run on OS X.
+See [https://github.com/jdg/MBProgressHUD] for latest iOS official repository.

 The MBProgressHUD class is still iOS compatible and can be deployed for either platform.
 The MBProgressHUD class also supports ARC and Non-ARC compilation.

 For OS X, I also used Kelan Champagne's YRKSpinningProgressIndicator, replacing the OS X NSProgressIndicator.

-MBProgressHUD is an iOS drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.
+MBProgressHUD is an iOS/OS X drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.
 The HUD is meant as a replacement for the undocumented, private UIKit UIProgressHUD with some additional features.

 ## iOS Examples
 [![](http://dl.dropbox.com/u/378729/MBProgressHUD/1-thumb.png)](http://dl.dropbox.com/u/378729/MBProgressHUD/1.png)